 It is my policy never to include any details which could reveal the identity of anybody who writes to me, so I have to be deliberately vague when I tell you of a parent of a school-age child who wrote to the coroner explaining why the family believed that Fluoxetine was responsible for the child’s self-inflicted death.
 At the inquest, the coroner conducted a brief inquest without even mentioning prescribed medication, and without giving relatives any chance to intervene.
 The verdict was suicide.

 There was also a recent email from somebody who told me that they had asked the coroner if they could engage an expert pharmacologist on behalf of their spouse, who had died by suicide after being prescribed Citalopram.
 The coroner gave an assurance that he would select one.
-At the inquest, it emerged that he had actually selected not a pharmacologist, but the pathologist, who determined that Citalopram was not responsible as it was found only at therapeutic levels.
+At the inquest, it emerged that he had actually selected not a pharmacologist, but the pathologist, who determined (wrongly) that Citalopram could not have been responsible as it was found only at therapeutic levels.
+The coroner accepted the pathologist’s statement.

 None of these inquests was reported in the press.
 During the past few years, there has been a noticeable decline in the number of inquests of self-inflicted deaths reported in the media.
 And where reports are published, details are now much more minimal.